GFSI – Global Food Safety Initiative

 - Biological soil amendments of animal origin

 a.
-Manure – time between application and harvesting
+Manure – the time between application and harvesting

 b.
 Stabilized compost – standard for microbiological contamination such as listeria and salmonella.